tinalexander/tinalexander.github.io/notes/2024/10-october.md

 >
 > Steve Grube, FDA [00:56:32]
 >
-> So as soon as we heard about this case, we worked with our state co-regulatory partners to identify any potential pasteurization failures in any state that supplied milk from Missouri and working with our partners, we found that there were no pasteurization failures in a recent timeframe, where it might be a reason for this person to be exposed.
+> So as soon as we heard about this case, we worked with our state co-regulatory partners to identify any potential pasteurization failures in any state that supplied milk for Missouri and working with our partners, we found that there were no pasteurization failures in a recent timeframe, where it might be a reason for this person to be exposed.
 >
-> Again, there were no pasteurization failures in any state that were supplying dairy products to Missouri.
+> Again, there were no pasteurization failures in any states that were supplying dairy products to Missouri.
 >
 > And in addition, the amount of virus killed by pasteurization provides a many log order of magnitude safety barrier, safety margin, that ensures that the milk supply remains safe.